Stainfield, St Andrew

 Stainfield St Andrews (photo by Ashley Taylor)

-This unique Queen Anne church in picturesque parkland on the Viking Way was reconsecrated in 1711; Sir Christopher Wren is reputed to have designed the building, which lays north-south to form part of the vista in the park.
-The church is home to the magnificent 18th century Tyrwhitt Tapestrie; The local legend of the Wild man of Stainfield is also featured, alongside displays relating to the nunnery and village history.
-Programme of music recitals in the church over the weekend.
-Check out details of timings and performers on United Parish of Bardney facebook page.
+This unique Queen Anne church in picturesque parkland was reconsecrated in 1711.
+Sir Christopher Wren, the architect of St Paul’s Cathedral, is reputed to have visited Stainfield Hall and is credited with the church design, which lays north-south to form part of the vista in the park.
+The building is home to the magnificent 18th century Tyrwhitt Tapestries; the local legend of the Wild Man of Stainfield is also featured, alongside displays relating to the Benedictine nunnery, sited here until 1536.
+Contemporary village history, including the Millennium Manuscript, and information relating to the village war

 The Tyrwhitt Tapestries dating from 1711 permanently displayed in church